I've spent half a century (yikes) writing for radio and print—mostly print. I hope to be still tapping the keys as I take my last breath.

 A few times a year, the inmates in a Louisiana prison are allowed to let off steam to relieve the crushing boredom of life behind bars by holding a rodeo.
 It can mean a brief moment of glory or a trip to hospital to set broken bones.

-With prison labour costing a few cents an hour, this is about the last place in the United States where cotton is hand picked.
-An observer commented after watching the prisoners working in the fields, nobody “can think it is a soft regime.”
+With prison labour costing a few cents an hour, this is about the last place in the United States where cotton is hand-picked.
+After watching the prisoners working in the fields, an observer commented that nobody “can think it is a soft regime.”